jeremylee626/BostonHacks2018/README.md

 To run service, first run "python __init__.py"
+Then, start ngrok.exe, type in "ngrok http 5000"
+Copy and paste url into twilio.
 Then type in "localhost:5000" into web browser.
+Send text messages to 781-241-4653

 Background of this app, currently police get texts about warnings, but they have one screen that the texts come up on.